Table of Contents

-Patients with polycystic ovary syndrome develop anovulation by either arrest of the ovarian follicles in the antral stage or by the high levels of LH.
+Patients with polycystic ovary syndrome develop anovulation either by the arrest of the ovarian follicles in the antral stage or by high levels of LH.
 High LH levels along with the hyperinsulinemia eventually lead to anovulation and infertility.

 Clinical Presentation of Anovulatory Cycles

 Patients can complain of obesity, hirsutism, and other signs of hyperandrogenism in polycystic ovary syndrome.
 They can have bilateral milky breast secretions in hyperprolactinemia.
-Visual disbranches and headaches can be associated with pituitary tumors.
+Visual disturbances and headaches can be associated with pituitary tumors.

-The main presenting feature of anovulation is amenorrhea, dysmenorrhea or oligomenorrhea.
+The main presenting feature of anovulation is amenorrhea, dysmenorrhea, or oligomenorrhea.

 Diagnostic Work-up for Anovulatory Cycles

-Patients with certain autoimmune disorders can develop primary hypothalamic or pituitary failure and antinuclear antibodies, rheumatoid factor, and thyroid-specific antibodies should be checked.
+Patients with certain autoimmune disorders can develop primary hypothalamic or pituitary failure and therefore antinuclear antibodies, rheumatoid factor, and thyroid-specific antibodies should be checked.
 Women with certain dysmorphic features might benefit from karyotyping.

 Treatment of Anovulatory Cycles

-In selected patients, in-vitro fertilization might be needed to achieve a viable pregnancy.
+In selected patients, in vitro fertilization might be needed to achieve a viable pregnancy.
 If all of these fail, patients might benefit from ovarian cyst drilling.

 Women with hyperthyroidism or hypothyroidism can achieve ovulation by correcting thyroid dysfunction.
 Similarly, patients with hyperprolactinemia can benefit from medical treatment or from surgical removal of the responsible microadenoma.